 The information is always read between source (S) and drain (D).
 Electrons introduced into the floating gate increase e.g. the threshold voltage of the transistor, starting from which current would flow.
 The transistor then blocks at a normal read voltage (does not conduct).

-For programming the floating gate, significantly higher electrical voltages (e.g. 10 V) are used than for the normal read operation (e.g. 3.3 V).
-For this purpose, additionally the control gate (V1/V2/V3) is used.
+For programming the floating gate, significantly higher electrical voltages (e.g. 10 V) are necessary than for the normal read operation (e.g. 3.3 V).
+To do this, additionally the control gate (V1/V2/V3) plays a key role.

-For erasing, the electrons are driven out of the floating gate again by applying a high negative voltage via the control gate.
+To erase everything, the control gate drives electrons out of the floating gate by applying a high negative voltage.

 NAND flash components used in microSD cards group the individual memory transistors into pages, and several of the pages into blocks.
 A page has between 512 and 8192 bytes, a block can contain up to 256 pages (thus a total of 2048 kB with 8kB page size).

-Writing (for a logical “1”) can be done bitwise or at least byte / wordwise.
+Writing (for a logical “1”) can be done bitwise or at least byte/wordwise.
 Erasing (for a logical “0”) can only be done blockwise.
-Information that has not been changed must still be programmed in again.
+If there’s any unaltered information, it has to be programmed in again.

-Flash memories have a limited lifetime due to programming and erasing, which is given in erase cycles
+Flash memories have a limited lifetime due to programming and erasing, which we calculate in erase cycles.

 The reason for the limited lifetime is damage to the insulating oxide layer, which protects the floating gate from charge leakage, caused by the high voltages.
 As soon as this layer becomes conductive, the memory cell can’t hold more information.

 Aside: Multi-level cell memory cells

 Initially, there were only two charge states (1 bit of information) per memory cell.
 Now, thanks to several floating gates per transistor, multi-level cell memory cells store different charge states and thus several bits per memory transistor.
-The transistor then conducts the applied current differently, which is evaluated during readout.
+During readout, the system evaluates how the applied current is conducted differently by the transistor.